-The main component of non-operating income was interest earned from loan based on Yahoo!
+The main component of non-operating income for the quarter under review was interest earned from loan based on Yahoo!
 BB finance scheme.
-The main components of non-operating expenses were losses in value of investments in other companies and a provision to a reserve against non-operational loans.
+The main component of non-operating expenses was loss on disposal of fixed assets.

 Extraordinary Gains (Losses)